XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/the-future-of-bpm-mo....md

 <summary>Transcript</summary>Join Pieter van Schalkwyk, MD of XMPro Pty Ltd, for this strategic insight into the future of BPM and how XMPro aligns itself to accommodate Intelligent Business Operations.

 Pieter will...
-hi and welcome to the ex-emperor future
+hi and welcome to the XM Pro future of

-of BPM just want to make sure that
+BPM I just want to make sure that

 everyone can hear me so if you can maybe

+just um

-just confirm that you can hear me thanks
+confirm that you can hear

-very much great work is changing faster
+me thanks very much great work is

-than ever and the way that we work is
+changing faster than ever and the way

-also changing faster than ever we more
+that we work is also changing faster

-interrupt driven we have more
+than ever we're more interrupt driven we

-information or should I say data and
+have more information or should I say

-than ever and the world around us has
+data than ever and the world around us

-become a lot more unpredictable than
+has become a lot more unpredictable than

-ever on Peter funds go back on the MD of
+ever I'm Peter F scal I'm the MD of X

-X in pro and I'd like to thank you for
+and pro and I'd like to thank you for

-joining me when we had when we have a
+joining me when we have um when we have

-look at how we move from business
+a look at at how we move from business

+Process Management

-process management to what Gartner is
+to what Gartner is now calling

-now calling intelligent business
+intelligent business operations and why

-operations and why we have to do this
+we have to do this and what the benefits

-and what the benefits is all of that
+is of

-like you show them on the right screen
+that making sure I'm on the right screen

 here so if we look at the drivers of

+this

-this change one of the aspects I'd like
+change um one of the aspects I'd like to

-to cover today and then also what just
+cover today and then also what uh just

-some three elements of this internal
+some three elements of this uh internal

-intelligent business operations or IBO
+um intelligent business operations or

-so i'll just be calling at IPO
+IBO so I'll just be calling it IBO

-intelligent business operations another
+intelligent business operations um

-new free free letter acronym that we
+another new free freeletter acronym that

-have and lastly we'll also just have a
+we have and lastly we'll also just have

-look of an example of what it could like
+a look of an example of what it could

-what IPO good look like and does look
+like or what IBO could look like and

+does look like inside XM

-like inside eggs and bro so why are we
+Pro so why are we now talking about

-now talking about intelligent business
+intelligent business operations what are

-operations what are the drivers for that
+the drivers for that

-well

-businesses and organizations that
+well businesses and the organizations

-support them or now more than ever a lot
+that support them are now more than ever

-more complex a lot more chaotic and a
+a lot more complex a lot more chaotic

+and a lot more

-lot more unpredictable at the recent
+unpredictable at the recent Gardner it

-Gardner itexpo we were this CI our
+Expo where we were this CIO Summit the

-summer the keynote cited that the
+keynote cited that the following

-following disruptive technologies is are
+disruptive Technologies um is or are

+changing the

-changing the landscape for businesses
+um the landscape for businesses and

-and specifically CIOs and CEO CFO's and
+specifically cios and CEOs CFOs and

 those drivers are essentially cloud